orbs-network/orbs-spec/behaviors/flows/block-creation-after-commit.md

 #### Step 5: non committee members commit the block

+*Note: This step only takes place if we have more nodes in the network than the committee size.*

 `ConsensusAlgo` of non committee member:
   * Validates the consensus of this untrusted block.
   * Gets the block's committee from `ConsensusContext` and verifies the block proofs.